The Future Weddings during COVID19

 I have read this article by WeddingPro and there are things that I certainly concur with and others I can’t barely imagine because in my opinion are far away from being considered a real party.

 When I think about WEDDINGS and EVENTS, it is impossible for me not to imagine hugs, embraces, kisses, tears of joy, togetherness and happiness.
 Social distancing is absolutely a contrary to the above mentioned words and I am having a hard time to accept this word as a key to parties and gatherings.
-“Social distancing parties” has become the new oxymoron “deafening silence”.
+“Social distancing parties” have become the new oxymoron “deafening silence”.
 What will be the future weddings during this pandemic?
 Let’s see in detail.

 WEEKDAYS vs WEEKENDS